 Use a 4-inch piece of masking tape to tack the kraft paper to the floor by placing the tape along the edge every 3 feet.
 Use scissors to cut the paper along the edge of the floor and attach the paper 1 inch away from the wall’s edge.
 Roll out another piece of paper and have it overlap the first one by about 3 inches.
 Attach the first and second strips with tape, and keep attaching strips until your paper is covering the floor and all edges are 1 inch away from the wall.

-Mark the Spots
+Mark the Perimeter

 Take a framing square and place it on the floor so that it’s flat with one side against the wall.
 Use the paper to mark the location of the other side of the leg with a pencil.
 Have this mark go around the floor’s perimeter and make pencil marks along the framing square’s width on the edge away from the floor.
 Roll the vinyl flooring out in a larger room or outdoors and make sure the top surface is facing up.